Contents

 Photos

-To help folk who’re not sure they’ve got the right picture of the runes in their imaginations after reading the descriptions in the books, I’ve taken a few photos of the cardboard set of runes I have here, for my own reference when I’m writing about them in the novels and short stories.
-I hope these help clarify matters.
+To help folk who aren’t sure they’ve got the right picture of the runes in their imaginations after reading the descriptions in the books, I’ve taken a few photos of the cardboard set of runes I made for my own reference when I’m writing about them in the novels and short stories.
+I hope these help.

 Then we designed their graphic representations, not copying anything that we knew of, rather looking for simple shapes which would communicate an essential idea and which would also be easily carved using a chisel on stone or a knife on bone or wood.
 Hence the lack of curves.